 Even prior to obtaining your CCIM designation, you may choose to become a CCIM Institute Candidate member.
 For an annual membership fee of $650 a year, it provides you access to commercial analytic tools, templates, and forms, as well as the CCIM Magazine.
 More importantly, CCIM Candidate members also receive discounts on the CCIM courses.
 Membership to the CCIM Institute is required to submit your CCIM portfolio and application.

-Bottom Line: Is a CCIM Designation Worth It for Residential Agents in 2020?
+Bottom Line: Is a CCIM Designation Worth It for Residential Agents?

 Simply put: No. Unless you are deciding to change to commercial real estate as your main focus, the cost is just too high and the requirements are too steep if your focus is on residential real estate first.